 - Severe lacerations.
 Pool drain entanglement and other accidents can cause serious laceration injuries.
 These may cause irreversible damage to the nerves and muscles, resulting in lifelong impairment.

 - Spinal cord injury.
 Slipping and falling onto the hard surface surrounding a pool can result in spinal cord damage and potentially permanent paralysis.

 - Traumatic brain injury.
 A brain injury may result from a fall if the victim’s head connects with a surface.
 However, near-drowning can also cause permanent brain injury due to lack of oxygen.

 - Wrongful death.
 The risk of drowning exists for almost all swimming pool accidents.
 The CDC estimates that over 3,500 pool accidents result in drowning each year.

 Pool Injuries?
-Contact a Macon Swimming Pool Accident Attorney Now
+Contact a Swimming Pool Accident Attorney Now

 If you or a loved one sustain injuries in a pool accident, then you may be entitled to compensation through a premises liability claim.
 An attorney from the McArthur Law Firm can assist you filing this kind of lawsuit, and can aggressively defend your rights.

-Our office is in Macon, Georgia, but we represent clients from throughout the state and nationwide.
+We are located in Atlanta and Macon, but we represent clients from throughout the state and nationwide.
 Call 478-238-1150 or contact us online to schedule a free initial consultation with a swimming pool accident attorney.